 The statement added: ”Sworn testimony shows that Applicants will suffer lost revenue and profits, increased expenses, and diminished goodwill as a result of the statewide tribal monopoly.
 Further, the loss of customers includes the loss of goodwill, which is generally held to be irreparable.”

 As reported by LSR, the petition to the Florida Supreme Court is the operator’s second attempt to prevent Hard Rock Bet from relaunching.
-The previous request was rejected by the DC Circuit Court of Appeals but West Flagler took the issue to the higher instance.
-Now, the Chief Justice John Roberts ordered a temporary stay to to review Applicants’ petition for a writ of certiorari, i.e. the review of Court of Appeals’ respective record to help rule the case.
+The previous request was rejected by the DC Circuit Court of Appeals but West Flagler took the issue to the higher court.
+Now, Chief Justice John Roberts ordered a temporary stay to review the Applicants’ petition for a writ of certiorari, i.e. the review of the Court of Appeals’ respective record to help rule the case.